CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 In line with best practices, this account should not be given administrator rights, nor should it be used for any purposes other than those specified for Gateway.

-This user must be given `Log on as a service` and `Log on as a batch job` permissions.
-To do this, take the following steps:
+The user must be given `Log on as a service` and `Log on as a batch job` permissions.
+To do this take the following steps:

-1. Click the Windows button (`Start`).
-1. Type `gpedit.msc` and press `Enter` to open the Local Group Policy Editor dialog
-1. On the left-hand side, click the `Windows Settings` node, then double-click `Security Settings` in the centre.
+1. Navigate to `Start` -> `Administrative Tools` -> `Local Security Policy`.
-1. Double-click `Local Policies`, then double-click `User Rights Assignment`.
+1. In the Local Security Policy dialog, expand the `Local Policies` node then select `User Rights Assignment`.
-1. Double-click on the `Log on as a batch job` policy.
+1. Take the following steps for the `Log on as a service` and `Log on as a batch job` policies:
-1. If the application pool user does not appear in the list of users, click `Add User or Group...` then add the user using the dialog.
-1. Click `Apply` then `OK`.
-1. Double-click on the `Log on as a service` policy.
+    1. In the right-hand panel, double-click on the policy.
-1. If the application pool user does not appear in the list of users, click `Add User or Group...` then add the user using the dialog.
+    1. In the Properties dialog, click on the `Add User or Group` button.
-1. Click `Apply` then `OK`.
+        {{% alert title="Note" %}}It is possible to use the `Advanced…` button to look up names rather than entering them manually.
+Various filters can be set to find the correct user or group more easily.
+Multiple users can be selected by holding down `CTRL` while clicking. `OK` adds the selected users or groups into the `Enter the object names to select` text box.{{% /alert %}}
+    1. Type the name of the application pool user account into the `Enter the object names to select` text box.
+Click the `Check Names` button to confirm that the user exists.
+    1. Click `OK` on the Select Users dialog, and then confirm the user is correct by clicking `OK` on the Properties dialog.

 ### Create Gateway Application Pool

 1. Open Internet Information Services (IIS) Manager.
-2. Select and right-click the `Application Pools` node under the server and select `Add Application Pool…`
+1. Select and right-click the `Application Pools` node under the server and select `Add Application Pool…`
-3. Set `Name` to `Cortex Gateway`.
+1. Set `Name` to `Cortex Gateway`.
-4. Ensure that the `.NET CLR version` is set to `.NET CLR Version v4.0.30319` (This may be configured by default).
+1. Ensure that the `.NET CLR version` is set to `.NET CLR Version v4.0.30319` (This may be configured by default).
-5. Ensure that the `Managed pipeline mode` is set to `Integrated` (This may be configured by default).
+1. Ensure that the `Managed pipeline mode` is set to `Integrated` (This may be configured by default).
-6. Click `OK`
+1. Click `OK`
-7. Right click on the created application pool and select `Advanced Settings…`
+1. Right click on the created application pool and select `Advanced Settings…`
-8. Change the Identity (under Process Model) to a `Custom Account` and set to the user identified in [Get Application Pool User][].
+1. Click the `...` next to `Identity` (under Process Model) to open a dialog, then select `Custom Account` and `Set...`.
+1. Enter the username and password for the user identified in [Get Application Pool User][].
-9. Click `OK`
+1. Click `OK` to close the `Set Credentials` dialog.
-10. Click `OK`
+1. Click `OK` to close the `Application Pool Identity` dialog.
-11. Click `OK`
+1. Click `OK` to close the `Advanced Settings` dialog.

 ### Create New Web Application

 1. In the left-hand pane of Internet Information Service (IIS) Manager, expand the server node.
-2. Right-click on the site the application should be installed under and select `Add Application…`
+2. Right-click on the [site][Create Web Site] the application should be installed under and select `Add Application…`
 3. Set the `Alias` to `gateway`.
 This must be lowercase.
 4. Click `Select…` and from the Application pool dropdown select the `Cortex Gateway` application pool and click `OK`.
 5. Set the `Physical path` to `C:\inetpub\wwwroot\Cortex\Gateway` by clicking on the ellipses `…` and selecting the appropriate directory.
 Create the `C:\inetpub\wwwroot\Cortex\Gateway` directory if it does not already exist.